amd/aocl-data-analytics/doc/C_intro.rst

-.. _chapter_gen_intro:
+.. _C_intro:

 Introduction
 ************

-This section contains instructions for writing code that calls AOCL-DA and for building applications that link to the library.
+This section contains instructions for writing code that calls AOCL-DA using the C APIs and for building applications that link to the library.
 Numerous example programs are also provided in the ``examples`` folder within your AOCL-DA installation directory.

-AOCL-DA has a C-compatible interface, which has been chosen to make it as seamless as possible to integrate with the library from whichever programming language you are using.
+The C interface has been designed to make it as seamless as possible to integrate with the library from whichever programming language you are using.
-In addition, a :ref:`Python API<chapter_python_intro>` exists for the algorithmic functions, and :ref:`C++ overloads<cpp_overloads>` are available.
-All interfaces call the same underlying code base.
+In addition, a header file containing :ref:`C++ overloads<cpp_overloads>` is available for C++ users who wish to abstract away the floating-point data type.

 Library Workflow
 ================

-The intended workflow for using the AOCL-DA library is as follows:
+The intended workflow for using the AOCL-DA C APIs is as follows:

 1. **Load data from memory.** Data can be obtained from various sources: